-- 4. Ask counsel to introduce themselves, the defendant and the case agent.
+- 4. Ask counsel to introduce themselves, the defendant, and the case agent.
 Ask whether jurors know them. - 5.
-Invite each juror, in turn, to rise, and provide the following information:
+Invite each juror in turn to stand and to provide this information:

 Name, age, and city or town of residence.

 Marital status and number of children, if any.